-All BASIX commitments must be effected in accordance with the BASIX Certificate as approved under the deferred commencement condition.
+All BASIX commitments must be effected in accordance with the BASIX Certificate 1052152S.

-Note: Clause 154B(2) of the Environmental Planning and Assessment Regulation 2000 provides: "A certifying authority must not issue a final Occupation Certificate for a BASIX affected building to which this clause applies unless it is satisfied that each of the commitments whose fulfilment it is required to monitor has been fulfilled."
+Note: Clause 154B(2) of the Environmental Planning & Assessment Regulation 2000 provides: "A certifying authority must not issue a final occupation certificate for a BASIX affected building to which this clause applies unless it is satisfied that each of the commitments whose fulfilment it is required to monitor has been fulfilled."